The pandemic continues to cause unprecedented disruption across industries worldwide.

 Key Market Segmentation:

-IMARC Group provides an analysis of the key trends in each sub-segment of the global health insurance market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global health insurance market, along with forecasts at the global, regional and country level from 2021-2026.
 Our report has categorized the market based on provider, type, plan type, demographics and provider type.

 Breakup by Provider:

 At present, private providers dominate the market globally, accounting for the majority of the total market.